lis-epfl/micro-502/docs/assignment/hardware_instruction.rst

 Tasks
 -----
-The final deliverables which you will be graded on for this hardware practical are the following:
+The final deliverables which you will need to submit for this hardware practical are the following:

 - Short presentation (4 slides maximum)
 - Video recording of your most successful trials
 - Task video, code and presentation files submitted on Moodle by May 25th 23:59
-- Demonstration on May 26th: 3 trials (**best grade counts**), and each trial must be completed with only one battery
+- Demonstration on May 26th
 Presentation
 ------------
 Length: up to 4 slides